 Bill and Mary Ellen Siegler

-Sometime after his eighteenth birthday, Bill opened the B’rit Hadashah (New Testament) and began to read the Sermon on the Mount.
+One day Bill opened his friend’s Bible and began to read the Sermon on the Mount.
 He had no prior exposure to Jesus or anything Christian.
 Jesus’ words about the Law and living out the Law from the heart spoke to him like nothing else ever had.
 It connected with much that he had been taught as a child but had never really understood.
 It was from that time forward that he began to read the New Testament and to explore the proposition of Jesus of Nazareth as the Messiah of Israel.
 About six months later he was alone in his dormitory room reading about the Gospel when he rose from his bed and confessed faith in Jesus.
 At that moment he felt the presence of God come upon him and he knew that what he had just confessed was indeed the truth.

-Bill started to attend a Bible study hosted by Chosen People Ministries and eventually began preparing for the work of the ministry within the context of a local Boston church.
+Bill started to attend a Bible study hosted by Chosen People Ministries and eventually began preparing for the work of the ministry within the context of a local Boston congregation.
 He has served in multiple pastoral staff roles and as an itinerant speaker throughout the United States and Canada.
 He earned the Master of Divinity degree from Gordon Conwell Theological Seminary and is a licensed minister with Chosen People Ministries.
 Bill resides a short distance north of Boston, MA with his wonderful wife Mary Ellen and three children.
 They established North Shore Messianic Fellowship in 2013 (northshoremessianicfellowship.org), a place where both Jews and Gentiles can worship the God of Israel in a manner consistent with the Hebraic heritage of the Church, grounded in its Jewish roots, glorifying God together as one body of Messiah.
 Bill also offers Jewish evangelism seminars to local Boston area churches, engages in social media outreach, and maintains an active speaking schedule throughout New England.